Online Joint Topology Identification and Signal Estimation from Streams with Missing Data: Model and Problem Formulation

-where \begin{myitemize} \myitem the first term is a least-squares (LS) fitting error for all time instants (where the $t$-th term in the summation fits the signal based on the $P$ previous observations and the VAR coefficients at time $t$), \myitem the second term penalizes the mismatch between the observation vector and the reconstructed signal (recall that $|\mathcal M_t|$ is the number of nodes where the signal is observed\footnote{For those time instants where $|\mathcal M_t| = 0$, the term affected by the fraction will not be considered in the optimization, so division-by-zero error is avoided.}), \myitem the third term is a regularization function that promotes sparsity in the edges, \myitem and the fourth term limits the variations in the coefficients (it comes from the dualization of the constraint in \eqref{eq:batchproblem}). \myitem The parameter $\nu >0$ is a constant to control the trade-off between the prediction error based on the VAR coefficients and the mismatch between the measured samples and the signal reported after the reconstruction. \myitem The parameter $\lambda$ controls the sparsity in the edges while $\beta$ controls the magnitude of the cumulative norm of the difference between consecutive coefficients. \myitem The resulting problem in \eqref {eq:jointbatchproblem} is (separately) convex in $ \{\bm y[t]\}_{t=P}^{T-1} $ and in $\{\{ \bm A_p^{(t)} \}_{p=1}^{P}\}_{t=P}^{T-1}\}$, but not jointly convex. \end{myitemize} \cmt{Solving the jointly batch estimation problem}A stationary point of \eqref {eq:jointbatchproblem} can be found via alternating minimization \cite[Corollary 1]{ioannidis2019semiblindinference}.
+where \begin{myitemize} \myitem the first term is a least-squares (LS) fitting error for all time instants (where the $t$-th term in the summation fits the signal based on the $P$ previous observations and the VAR coefficients at time $t$), \myitem the second term penalizes the mismatch between the observation vector and the reconstructed signal (recall that $|\mathcal M_t|$ is the number of nodes where the signal is observed\footnote{For those time instants where $|\mathcal M_t| = 0$, the term affected by the fraction will not be considered in the optimization, so the division-by-zero error is avoided.}), \myitem the third term is a regularization function that promotes sparsity in the edges, \myitem and the fourth term limits the variations in the coefficients (it comes from the dualization of the constraint in \eqref{eq:batchproblem}). \myitem The parameter $\nu >0$ is a constant to control the trade-off between the prediction error based on the VAR coefficients and the mismatch between the measured samples and the signal reported after the reconstruction. \myitem The parameter $\lambda$ controls the sparsity in the edges while $\beta$ controls the magnitude of the cumulative norm of the difference between consecutive coefficients. \\ \myitem \textbf{Remark 1}.
+The error in the prediction is due to two sources of uncertainty: observation noise and innovation in the VAR process.
+The proposed weighted penalty accounts for both sources of uncertainty, and allows to use both the input data samples and the estimated VAR parameters to provide robustness to noise.
+Tuning the hyperparameter $\nu$ allows us to find a balance point between trusting the (noisy) data and matching a VAR process.

+\myitem The resulting problem in \eqref {eq:jointbatchproblem} is (separately) convex in $ \{\bm y[t]\}_{t=P}^{T-1} $ and in $\{\{ \bm A_p^{(t)} \}_{p=1}^{P}\}_{t=P}^{T-1}$, but not jointly convex. \end{myitemize} \cmt{Solving the jointly batch estimation problem}A stationary point of \eqref {eq:jointbatchproblem} can be found via alternating minimization \cite[Corollary 1]{ioannidis2019semiblindinference}.
 Each subproblem in alternating minimization can be solved via proximal gradient descent.

-In the next section, we describe how to solve this problem in an online fashion where the data are coming sequentially.
+Next, we describe how to solve this problem in an online fashion for sequential data.